News Scenarios Loan Programs About Me Pre-Qual Contact

 Can all my income sources count?

-If they're documented and placed with the right lender, yes.
-The challenge is finding the lender that counts all of them.
+They can when each stream is documented and placed with the right lender.
+The challenge is finding the lender that counts the usable pieces instead of dropping them.

 Can rental income help me qualify?